michalkonecny/aern2/aern2-fnreps/README.md

   2. Computing a real number from the function either by integrating or maximising the function over its domain.

-Thus the tasks are formulated without reference to the implementation of the data type of continuous functions, facilitating a reasonably fair comparison.
+Note that the tasks are formulated without reference to the implementation of the data type of continuous functions, facilitating a reasonably fair comparison.

 <!-- TODO: add TOC, eg using https://github.com/thlorenz/doctoc/ -->